 - I call this the “doing your homework” step.
 I gather research and ideas for my projects by scouring the internet, visiting sites like Pinterest, Instagram, Behance and Etsy.

 - I’m also inspired by designs that I come across in everyday life— in magazines, posters, merchandise, even restaurant menus.
 If you are ever feeling stuck, never underestimate the power of a trip to Target.

 - I keep a catalog of all my findings in folders, (from online and in real life), using a free resource called Evernote (kind of a catch-all for all of your ideas).

 Step 2: Design

 - Taking my research from step 1, I begin drafting up 2-3 concepts on my computer using Adobe InDesign (this can also be done by hand on a sketchpad).
-It’s during this step that I focus on form and composition, testing out several different font options, all in black and white.
+During this step, I focus on form and composition, testing out several different font options, all in black and white.

 - Once I have 2-3 solid ideas, I narrow it down to the design that feels the most compelling, unique— and above all, just makes me smile.
 I never want to put something out there that I’m not proud of, so if I didn’t get it right with the first 2-3 tries, I’ll come up with some additional designs.

 Step 3: Color

-- Using the design I decided on in step 2, I test out 2-3 color combination concepts.
-As a general rule, it’s best to stick to a palette of 2-3 colors per design.
+- Using the design I decided on in step 2, I test 2-3 color combination concepts.
+Generally, it’s best to stick to a palette of 2-3 colors per design.